shhossain/computer_science/Number System/readme.md

 | 10      | 10      |

 ## Hexadecimal Number System
+Hexadecimal Numbers have sixteen digits, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. The Hexadecimal, or Hex, numbering system is commonly used in computer and digital systems to reduce large strings of binary numbers into a sets of four digits for us to easily understand

 | Decimal | Hexadecimal |
 |---------|-------------|
 | 0       | 0           |